ajupeter23/my_pm10_predictor/README.md

 3. Importing the package:
 from my_pm10_predictor import data_loader, model_loader, predictor, visualizer

-4. Load data using your package: df = data_loader.load_data('path/to/your/data.csv')
+4. Load data using your package (use the preprocessed data "Penrose_Data_TopFeatures_R1.csv"): df = data_loader.load_data('path/to/your/data.csv')

 5. Load models using your package: